MyXoToD/writrr.li/README.md

 To add the index page, we go to <tt>app/views/pages/</tt> and add a new file called <tt>index.html.erb</tt>.
 Fill this file with <tt>Hello Rails!</tt>.
 Remember?
 We added <tt>pages#index</tt> in <tt>config/routes.rb</tt> to be our root page.
 Now start the server again with <tt>rails s</tt> and locate to <tt>http://localhost:3000</tt>.

 Yay it says "Hello Rails!" :)

+### 07. Many many many

+When I created the scaffolds, I told Rails which references should be created.
+Like N stories belongs to 1 user and so on.
+Now we need to do the same just in the opposite way.
+We start with the <tt>app/models/user.rb</tt>.
+Add this right on top:

+    has_many :stories
+    has_many :ratings

+Now we go to <tt>app/models/story.rb</tt> and add this:

+    has_many :chapters

+And again at <tt>app/models/chapter.rb</tt>:

+    has_many :ratings